 This fossilized ivory flower and amber triangle necklace is a graceful piece from our fossilized ivory jewelry collection with its hinge detail and hand crafted artisan quality.

-Hand carved fossilized walrus ivory triangle center
+Hand carved fossilized walrus tusk triangle center

 14kt gold fill accent and flower border